JMehdi2/Major-Economic-Developments-in-Turkey-1998-Mid2024/README.md

 ## Methodology
 - Exploration and processing of various economic datasets, organized into relevant "Data Categories."
-- Review and synthesis of relevant literature to contextualize developments and interpret findings.
+- Review and synthesis of relevant literature to historically contextualize economic developments and interpret findings.
 - Examination of macroeconomic trends and their implications for the Grocery Discount Retail Market.

 ## Data Sources